Miss France: why is Sylvie Tellier leaving the competition?

 MISS FRANCE 2023.
-Sylvie Tellier has announced her departure from the organization of the Miss France contest.
+Sylvie Tellier has announced her departure from the organization of the Miss France competition.
 She is replaced by Cindy Fabre, winner in 2005.

 [Updated August 31, 2022 at 5:45 p.m.]
 Sylvie Tellier will no longer participate in the organization of Miss France.
 This was announced by the former beauty queen on her Instagram account, confirming information from the Parisian.
 "It's the big leap, I decided to leave the Miss France organization, with great emotion [...]
 I'm leaving my baby," she said, with tears in her eyes.
 Present as leader of the Miss France society and candidates for the election since 2007, Sylvie Tellier had cohabited with Geneviève de Fontenay until 2010.